Asymptotic stability of 2-domain walls for the Landau-Lifshitz-Gilbert equation in a nanowire with Dzyaloshinskii-Moriya interaction: Proof of the stability

+This decomposition also holds with $T = + \infty$, \emph{mutatis mutandis}.
+The two domain walls are at distance $y^+-y^- \ge 2L$, and \eqref{est:e} bounds the size of the perturbation.
+Equation \eqref{eq:est_dot_g} shows that the evolution of geometric parameters is driven by $g_*$, that is ultimately, $h$.
+This result will be proved in Section \ref{sec:decomp}.

-The proof of the stability relies on two main estimates.
-The first one shows an equivalence between the energy $E$ and the norm of $\varepsilon$ which will be defined thanks to Lemma \ref{lem:decomp_magn}.
-For this, we recall that $E_\gamma (w_*^+) = E_{\gamma} (w_*^-)$, denoted by $E (w_*)$ hereafter.
+The proof of the stability then relies on two main estimates.
+The first one shows an equivalence between the energy $E$ and the norm of $\varepsilon$ defined in the above modulation Lemma \ref{lem:decomp_magn}.
+For this, observe that $E (w_*^\sigma)$ does not depend on $\sigma \in \{ \pm 1 \}^2$, we denote it $E (w_*)$ hereafter.

 \begin{prop}[Coercivity of the energy] There exists $0 < \delta_2 \le \delta_1/3$, $L_2 \ge L_1$, $C_2>0$ and $\lambda_2 >0$ such that the following holds.
 Under the assumptions (and notations) of Lemma \ref{lem:decomp_magn}, assuming further $\delta \le \delta_2$, $L \ge L_2$, there hold, for any $0< R \le L/2$ and for all $t \in [0, T]$